Great Smoky Mountains National Park

 With over 1300 km of trails of varying standards available to park visitors, the site is a destination for outdoor recreation activities for visitors from across the USA and around the world.

 The quality of visitor experience is influenced by numerous factors including the extent of air and water pollution, visibility, traffic congestion, and crowding of popular sites.
-While developed areas of the park are overcrowded in the peak visitor season, backcountry trails are seldom overused, and remain a major attraction for visitors.
+While developed areas of the park are overcrowded in the peak visitor season, backcountry trails (except for the Appalachian Trail) are seldom overused, and remain a major attraction for visitors.

 Importance for research,